 The Examiner had objected to the claimed invention, asserting that it lacked novelty and an inventive step.
 However, the Delegate who heard the case disagreed and held that the claimed invention was novel and inventive over the prior art relied on by the Examiner.

-After a fourth examination report issued in the case and an impasse had clearly been reached, Charles Berman of FB Rice requested a hearing.
+After a fourth examination report issued in the case and an impasse had clearly been reached, former partner of FB Rice, Charles Berman requested a hearing.

 During prosecution, in respect of the lack of inventive step objection, the Examiner had asserted common general knowledge without providing any evidentiary basis for what constituted common general knowledge despite being requested by the Applicant to provide such evidence.